About us

 Our story…

-The Rose Playhouse was the first purpose-built professional theatre on Bankside, on the south side of the river Thames in Southwark.
+The Rose Playhouse was the first purpose-built professional theatre on Bankside, on the south side of the River Thames, in Southwark.

 It was the brain-child of Philip Henslowe, a local businessman.
 In 1585, he leased a garden plot of land called The Little Rose on which he constructed the playhouse.
 It opened in 1587.

-His new theatre was a huge success, attracting such large audiences that Henslowe expanded the playhouse sometime around 1592.
-This was also the year that Henslowe’s step-daughter, Joan, married the leading actor Edward Alleyn, who became Henslowe’s business-partner as well as The Rose’s star performer.
+This was also the year that Henslowe’s step-daughter, Joan, married the actor Edward Alleyn, who became Henslowe’s business partner as well as The Rose’s star performer.

 But in the space of just twenty years, Henslowe and The Rose had changed the face of English drama, and laid the foundations for theatre as we know it today.